Visas and Health in Nepal

 Vaccines and Safety in Nepal

-• Compulsory vaccines and certificates: nothing special except yellow fever for travellers from endemic areas.
+• Compulsory vaccinations and certificates: Nothing in particular, except yellow fever for travellers from endemic areas.

-• Recommended vaccines and certificates: be up-to-date on the vaccine schedule for typhoid, meningitis A and C, rabies, DTP, viral hepatitis A and B, and if prolonged stay in rural areas, Japanese encephalitis.
+• Recommended vaccinations and certificates: be up to date on the vaccination calendar for typhoid, meningitis A and C, rabies, DTP, viral hepatitis A and B, and in the case of prolonged stays in rural areas, Japanese encephalitis.

-• Local diseases: insect bites that can transmit, for example, malaria (in Tera province), dengue fever, and Japanese encephalitis.
-Contact with dogs or any other wild life animals that can transmit rabies.
-Food and beverage-related diseases such as traveler’s diarrhea, salmonellosis, hepatitis A and E, amoebiasis.
+• Local diseases: insect bites can transmit malaria (in Tera¨ province), dengue fever and Japanese encephalitis.
+Contact with dogs or other wild animals that can transmit rabies.
+Food and beverage-related illnesses such as traveler’s diarrhea, salmonellosis, hepatitis A and E, and amoebiasis.

 Security

-Double your vigilance as small thefts are common, especially on tourist sites.
-From September to November, the festival season is on the way and at the same time the increase in thefts (including robbery, pickpocketing and burglary).
-Particular attention is paid to women traveling alone who are more likely to be victims of violence, notably assaults and injecting the rapist’s drug into the glass or bottle, although rarer (but increasing).
-Even though the drug has been banned since 1973, drug dealers continue to offer them to tourists, do not succumb, at the risks of having serious problems with the police.
+Be doubly vigilant, as petty theft is a common occurrence, especially in tourist areas.
+September to November heralds the festival season, and with it the rise in theft (including snatching, pickpocketing and burglary).
+Particular attention is paid to women travelling alone, who are more likely to be victims of violence, i.e. assaults and injection of the rapist’s drug into the glass or bottle, although this is rarer (but on the increase).
+Although drugs have been banned since 1973, dealers continue to offer them to tourists, so don’t succumb to the risk of getting into serious trouble with the police.

-Be very vigilant during the monsoon season (early June to the end of September), which is also unequal in the country, i.e. the south and east receive more rain than the north and west.
-Indeed, floods and landslides are not uncommon and can be very deadly.
+Be particularly vigilant during the monsoon season (early June to late September), which is unevenly distributed across the country, with the south and east receiving more rain than the north and west.
+Floods and landslides are not uncommon and can be very deadly.

 Health insurance in Nepal

-Why take international health insurance when traveling or living in Nepal?
-Simply because health spending quickly reaches very high amounts abroad.
-On the other hand, health insurance is compulsory in Nepal in order to be covered in a public or private institution.
-In addition, the repatriation guarantee is an essential criterion.
-In the event of a serious accident it is sometimes necessary to carry out a medicalized repatriation to the nearest medical center or to the country of residence.
-Depending on where you are at the time of the accident, and depending on the medical prognosis, it may be necessary to charter a helicopter or a medicalized aircraft.
+Why take out international health insurance when traveling or living in Nepal?
+Quite simply because healthcare costs can quickly reach very high levels abroad.
+In addition, health insurance is compulsory in Nepal in order to receive treatment in a public or private establishment.
+Repatriation cover is also an essential criterion.
+In the event of a serious accident, medical repatriation to the nearest medical center or to the country of residence may be necessary.
+Depending on where you are at the time of the accident, and the medical prognosis, it may be necessary to charter a helicopter or medical aircraft.